Introduction

 Common law or case law is the interpretation of law or statutes by the courts, and usually a judge (no jury).
 These decisions guide the jurisdiction and the state when they are making their procedures and policies.[5]

 When most people think of law or lawsuits or "suing" they are usually referring to tort law.
 This law covers civil liability or "wrongdoing."
 Specific words and wording in the world of law have very precise meanings, regardless of how they are used in common everyday conversation.
-For example, intention means one has the goal of harming and has been thought out (i.,e. battery and wrongful imprisonment); whereas negligence does not require intent to do any arm or forethought, it can be considered a "mistake," that can be cognitive, physical, or knowledgeable.
+For example, intention means one has the goal of harming and has been thought out (ie, battery and wrongful imprisonment); whereas negligence does not require intent to do any harm or forethought, it can be considered a "mistake" that can be cognitive, physical, or knowledgeable.
 This is the most concerning type of law and lawsuit in which EMS will be involved.
 For a person to make a claim of negligence by their EMS provider, they need to prove that there was a duty to the patient.
 This can be written, verbal, or implied.
 This means that there needs to be, for lack of a better term when talking about the law, a contract of care.
 This specific aspect is what is brought up when abandonment of care is discussed.
 Secondly, the patient must show or prove that the duty to care was breached or not done.
 The phrase most used is that "a reasonable, prudent provider of similar education and experience would have acted the same way."
 This is the definition of standard of care.
 The standard of care is dependent on each case and, if brought to court, is decided by the jury.
-Physicians that are medical directors of an agency or provide medical command could be named and involved in a lawsuit for the actions of EMS providers under their command/control.
+Physicians who are medical directors of an agency or provide medical command could be named and involved in a lawsuit for the actions of EMS providers under their command/control.

 Confidentiality

 In any profession, especially medicine, ethics and the intent to do the best for the patient should be the overlying and paramount goal of all patient/provider interactions.
-Even though the National Association of Emergency Medical Technicians (NAEMT) has a set of ethical principles for EMS providers, once should look no further of the basics of human caring and rights by respecting patient autonomy and doing no harm.
+Even though the National Association of Emergency Medical Technicians (NAEMT) has a set of ethical principles for EMS providers, one should look no further than the basics of human caring and rights by respecting patient autonomy and doing no harm.

 Clinical Significance

 The practice of EMS, as in any aspect of medicine, needs to be done with the utmost care with the best care provided to all patients at all times.
-Since this does not always occur, the legal system is available to encourage and maintain the best medical, ethical, and beneficial care to all patients who need emergency medical services.[6][7][8]
+Since this does not always occur, the legal system is available to encourage and maintain the best medical, ethical, and beneficial care for all patients who need emergency medical services.[6][7][8]

 References